prestanesia/memberalert/README.md

-MemberAlert
+MemberAlert Prestashop module
 ===
-Notification by email for new member registration
+Notification by email to admin for new customer registration

+Requirement: PrestaShop 1.5 or newer